zypA13510/librespeed/doc.md

 }
 ```

-The `onupdate` event handler will be called periodically by the test with data coming from the speedtest worker thread.
+The `onupdate` event handler will be called periodically by the test with data coming from the speed test worker thread.
 The `data` argument is an object containing the following:
 * __testState__: an integer between -1 and 5
     * `-1` = Test not started yet
     * `0` = Test starting